 In 2025, remote roles in the U.S. averaged around $132,000 annually, with many tech and leadership roles crossing the six-figure mark.
 For more on how remote compensation works, see how remote jobs pay and whether remote jobs pay more than in-office roles.

 Knowing the market rate is only half the battle.
 How you negotiate determines what you actually earn.
-Remote workers often leave money on the table by failing to advocate for location-agnostic pay or quantify their impact.
-Here is how to negotiate effectively:
+Four strategies for negotiating higher pay in remote jobs that pay well:

 - Research company pay philosophy first.
 Companies like GitLab and Buffer publish transparent salary calculators.
 If a company uses a location-based formula, you’ll know the ceiling before the first conversation.
 Target companies with location-agnostic pay for maximum leverage.